SAP-samples/teched2023-DT167/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are access to the following systems:

+- SAP S/4HANA Cloud, public edition
+- SAP Cloud Identity Services - Identity Authentication
+- SAP Cloud Identity Services - Identity Provisioning

 ## Exercises